System U: Girard's paradox

 This mechanism is sufficient to construct a term with the type $(\forall p:\ast, p)$ (equivalent to the type $\bot$), which implies that every type is inhabited.
 By the Curry–Howard correspondence, this is equivalent to all logical propositions being provable, which makes the system inconsistent.

-Girard's paradox is the type-theoretic analogue of Russell's paradox in set theory.
+Girard's paradox is the type-theoretic analogue of the Burali-Forti paradox in set theory.